gamelab/generator-kiwigame/app/templates/readme.txt

-Name: Match 3 Blueprint
+Name: <%= gameName%>
 Version: 1.0
 Type: Game
-Author: Kiwi.js Team
+Author: You
-Website: www.kiwijs.org
-KiwiJS last version tested: 0.6
+Website: Link to your website

 ----------------------------------------------------------------------------------------
 Versions